Soyachandra/Soyachandra/README.md

 - 🛠️ Research & Development in **Blockchain Technology** (Hyperledger, Web3)
 - 🌐 Expertise in **Full Stack Development** (JavaScript, React, Node.js, Express.js)
 - 👩‍🏫 Mentoring students and professionals in **Blockchain**,  & **Web Development**
-- 🧠 Innovating and delivering industry-relevant curricula in blockchain and software development

-📫 Feel free to reach out to me on https://www.linkedin.com/in/soyachandra/